Important Safety Information

 - have certain blood disorders, such as thalassemia major or sickle-cell anemia (hemoglobinopathies);

 - have severe kidney disease; or

-- You should not take Ribasphere tablets alone to treat chronic hepatitis C infection.
-Ribasphere tablets should be used in combination with peginterferon alfa-2a to treat chronic hepatitis C infection.
+- You should not take Ribasphere alone to treat chronic hepatitis C infection.
+Ribasphere should be used in combination with peginterferon alfa-2a to treat chronic hepatitis C infection.

-- Ribasphere tablets may cause you to have a blood problem (hemolytic anemia) that can worsen any heart problems you have, and cause you to have a heart attack or die.
+- Ribasphere may cause you to have a blood problem (hemolytic anemia) that can worsen any heart problems you have, and cause you to have a heart attack or die.
 Tell your healthcare provider if you have ever had any heart problems.
-Ribasphere tablets may not be right for you.
-If you have chest pain while you take Ribasphere tablets, seek emergency medical attention right away.
+Ribasphere may not be right for you.
+If you have chest pain while you take Ribasphere, seek emergency medical attention right away.

-- Females must have a pregnancy test before beginning a treatment regime which includes Ribasphere tablets, in addition to every month thereafter while being treated with Ribasphere tablets and every month for 6 months following the treatment’s completion.
+- Females must have a pregnancy test before starting Ribasphere, every month while treated with Ribasphere, and every month for the 6 months after treatment with Ribasphere.

-- If you or your sexual partner becomes pregnant while taking Ribasphere tablets or within 6 months after you stop taking Ribasphere tablets, tell your healthcare provider right away.
+- If you or your female sexual partner becomes pregnant while taking Ribasphere or within 6 months after you stop taking Ribasphere, tell your healthcare provider right away.
 You or your healthcare provider should contact the Ribavirin Pregnancy Registry by calling 1-800-593-2214.
-The Ribavirin Pregnancy Registry collects information about what happens to mothers and their babies if the mother takes, or is exposed to, Ribasphere tablets while she is pregnant.
+The Ribavirin Pregnancy Registry collects information about what happens to mothers and their babies if the mother takes Ribasphere while she is pregnant.

 - swelling and irritation of your pancreas (pancreatitis).
 You may have stomach pain, nausea, vomiting or diarrhea;